 Only around 60,000 people visit this national park every year which is minuscule compared to other US national parks so it feels like an untouched haven that few people know about.

-You can only get to Dry Tortugas by either a boat or a seaplane.
+The only way to get to Dry Tortugas National Park is by either boat or seaplane.

-You can book a boat from Key West to get to Dry Tortugas.
-It’s a stunning 2 & a half hour journey where you’ll likely glide past manatees, sharks, rays and sea turtles.
+It’s a stunning 2 & a half hour journey to the island where you’ll likely glide past manatees, sharks, rays and sea turtles.

-If you opt for the seaplane, you’ll get there much quicker (45 minutes) but it will cost more.
+If you opt for the seaplane option, you’ll get there much quicker (45 minutes) but it will cost a lot more.

-When you arrive at the island, you can enjoy the white sandy beaches and the untouched coral reefs where you’ll find the manatees!
+When I first arrived on this island, I was amazed at the white sandy beaches and the untouched coral reefs where you’ll find the manatees!
+I saw at least 4 or 5 manatees here.

 Garrison Bight